MrChriwo/UrbanPulse/README.md

   python app.py
   ```

-  This script connects to the Darmstadt websocket and analyzes the incoming live data.
-The websocket credentials are not authorized anymore so be sure to update those before running the script.
+  This script connects to the Darmstadt websocket and analyzes the incoming live data. <br>
+  !!!
+The websocket credentials are not authorized anymore so be sure to update those before running the script. !!!

 ### Plotting